Payments for families

-Medicare payments and services can help when you or your dependants use health care services or need medicine.
+Medicare payments and services can help with the cost of health care services or medicine.

 Other government and community support services

-There are a range of other organisations that provide support services and useful information you may find helpful.
-You can use service finder to locate assistance in your local area.
+There are a range of other organisations that provide support services and useful information.
+You can use Payment and Service Finder to locate help in your local area.

 MoneySmart has information to help you make the most of your money.
 Read the Families section on the MoneySmart website.